michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0051.md

 - n: the trait of being willing to give your money or time
 - n: acting generously
 ### Family
+- generosity: generosities+
-generosity: generosities+;generous: generosity, generousest, generously, generousness, overgenerous, ungenerous;overgenerous: overgenerously;ungenerous: ungenerously
+- generous: generosity, generousest, generously, generousness, overgenerous, ungenerous
+- overgenerous: overgenerously
+- ungenerous: ungenerously
 ### Examples
 - He, too, offered a stay in his home … This level of generosity shocked me to my core.
 - As I step back and consider the way this story ended, my own generosity embarrasses me.